- Public liberal arts mission, co-educational, non-religious.

 - 25 study abroad programs.
 37% of the graduating class of 2020 studied abroad.

 - Member of the Phi Beta Kappa Honor Society.

 - The 2nd Highest percentage of student-athletes on Capital Athletic Conference’s All-Academic team for 4 years in a row.

-- Among the highest percentage of any Maryland school, 25% of all degrees earned are in STEM fields.
+- Among the highest percentage of any Maryland school, 30% of all students graduate with a STEM major.

 - The biochemistry program received accreditation from the American Society for Biochemistry and Molecular Biology through 2023.
 SMCM is the first public institution in Maryland to receive this accreditation.